ServiceNow, Inc.

 Certified ServiceNow developers and architects command $130–170K+ salaries and remain in short supply relative to enterprise demand.
 AI is automating some routine configuration tasks via natural language, gradually reducing the scarcity premium for basic administration while simultaneously increasing demand for senior architects who can design complex AI-orchestrated workflows and Autonomous Workforce configurations.

 ServiceNow sells 25+ enterprise products (IT, HR, Finance, Legal, Security Operations, Customer Service, Creator, and now AI agents) on a single data model and workflow engine.
 Multi-product adoption is accelerating: 5+ Now Assist product deals grew 10× YoY in Q4 2025.
-The cross-workflow integration value — an IT incident auto-triggering an HR notification and finance approval — cannot be replicated by point solutions, and AI agents make this cross-domain orchestration even more valuable.
+The Armis and Veza acquisitions add OT/IoT cyber asset management and identity intelligence to the bundle — products regulated industries are now mandated to deploy.
+The cross-workflow integration value — an IT incident triggering an HR notification, finance approval, and Armis asset isolation — cannot be replicated by any single-domain competitor, and the Sales CRM bundle grew NNACV 5× YoY in Q1 2026.

 ServiceNow processes workflow execution data across 8,800 enterprises — IT incident patterns, resolution timelines, approval chain structures, and employee productivity metrics.
 This data trains Now Assist AI models through a compounding flywheel: more workflows → better AI recommendations → more Now Assist adoption → more workflow data.
-No competitor can replicate this proprietary training corpus without first acquiring an equivalent enterprise installed base at comparable scale.
+The Armis acquisition (April 2026) adds the world's most comprehensive OT/IoT asset intelligence dataset — 9 of the Fortune 10's critical infrastructure asset topology — creating a proprietary physical-world data layer no software competitor can replicate.
+Veza adds identity access rights data across all enterprise digital resources.
+The combined dataset is unique in depth and breadth.

 ServiceNow benefits from meaningful indirect network effects: 2,000+ certified implementation partners (Deloitte, Accenture, KPMG) make adoption easier; 8,800+ customers share workflow templates via the Now Community; and the AI data flywheel strengthens as the installed base grows.
 Not classic direct network effects, but the growing ecosystem creates meaningful adoption inertia that scales with the customer base.

-Every IT incident ticket, HR service request, procurement approval, change management event, and compliance attestation flows through ServiceNow at 8,800+ enterprises.
-ServiceNow IS the transaction layer for enterprise operational workflows — not adjacent to it.
-With Autonomous Workforce now resolving >90% of IT requests without human intervention, the embedding depth increases further as AI agents become dependent on ServiceNow's orchestration infrastructure, workflow history, and system integrations.
+Every IT incident ticket, HR service request, procurement approval, change management event, compliance attestation, and now OT/IoT asset risk event flows through ServiceNow at 8,800+ enterprises.
+ServiceNow IS the transaction layer for enterprise operational workflows.
+Autonomous Workforce resolves >90% of IT requests without human intervention, making AI agents themselves dependent on ServiceNow's orchestration infrastructure.
+Armis integration will route physical asset alerts (OT equipment anomalies, IoT device violations) through ServiceNow workflows, adding an entirely new category of embedded transaction — operational technology events — that no other workflow platform can intercept.

 ServiceNow is the authoritative system of record for IT assets (CMDB), incidents, changes, the service catalog, HR service requests, and compliance events at most Fortune 500 companies.
 All audit trails, SLA histories, regulatory records, and workflow archives reside in ServiceNow.
 For regulated industries — banking, healthcare, government — this record-keeping is legally mandated and represents data that cannot be migrated without extraordinary operational and compliance risk.
 Migration from ServiceNow is a multi-year programme, not a procurement decision.